Not All Surgeons Are Created Equal

 Other than analysing a surgeon’s technology and training, you can go a step further to finding out if a surgeon is truly dedicated to their discipline by researching if they’ve received any awards or recognitions, either in training or practice.

 As well as showing a commitment to their craft, such accreditations can also demonstrate a specialised ability in a particular expertise such as ReLEx SMILE or cataract surgery.
-A prime example is Mr Alastair Stuart, surgeon and specialist in ophthalmology at the London Vision Clinic.
+A prime example is Mr Carp, surgeon and specialist in ophthalmology at the London Vision Clinic.